GET A CASH OFFER NOW

 Is it legal to sell a house with fire damage?

-Yes, it is legal to sell your fire-damaged home, but it will be difficult to do it on the regular property retail market.
+Yes, it is legal to sell your fire-damaged home, providing you disclose the fire occurred, but it will be difficult to do it on the regular property retail market.
 Most conventional buyers are not interested in buying a damaged home.
 However, there are real estate investors who are willing to purchase fire-damaged homes in “as is” condition and will pay cash.
 There are many advantages to working with a professional home buyer such as AMI, including no realtor or closing costs, a fast sale, and you don’t have to do any repairs on the home, as it’s being bought in its current condition.

 How do you determine the value of your home post-fire damage?

 You can determine the value of your fire-damaged home by getting an appraisal from your mortgage lender, and/or by working with a local realtor who can provide an estimate of your home market value in its current condition.